CSMCIR: CoT-Enhanced Symmetric Alignment with Memory Bank for Composed Image Retrieval: Experiments

 \subsection{Implementation Details}

-Our framework was implemented in PyTorch and ran on a single NVIDIA RTX A100 (40GB) GPU.
+Our framework was implemented in PyTorch.
 Following \cite{xu2024sentence}, we adopt ViT-G as the image encoder, which remained frozen throughout training.
 We utilized the AdamW optimizer\cite{loshchilov2017decoupled} with a weight decay of 0.05 and a learning rate of 1e-5 on a cosine decay schedule.
 For our model configuration, we set the number of query tokens to 32 and employed a batch size of 128.
 The model was trained for 15 epochs with Memory Bank capacities of 512 for CIRR, Fashion-IQ and Shoes datasets, and the Memory Bank capacity is 640 for the LaSCO dataset, age threshold $N_{max}$ is 10.
 For Fashion-IQ, Shoes and CIRR datasets, we utilize Qwen2.5-VL-7B-Instruct \cite{bai2025qwen2} for target image caption generation.
 For the LaSCO dataset, we directly used the captions from its VQA2.0 annotations as target image descriptions.
-And the \textbf{four datasets introduction} can be found in the \textbf{Appendix}.